Updated March 18, 2023

-The different types of data models in DBMS that are used are as given below:
+The different types that are used are as given below:

 Below are the detailed description of the above database models